numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 A transition requiring large code adaptation, similar to the Python 2 to 3 transition is not anticipated and not covered by this NEP.

-Detailed below, we accept the following design considerations:
+By accepting this NEP, we accept the following things will happen now or as part of Phase II:

 1. Each basic datatype should be a class with most logic being implemented as special methods on the class.
-In the C-API, these correspond to specific slots.
+In the C-API, these correspond to specific
+   slots: ``type(np.dtype("f8"))`` should be a subclass of ``np.dtype``.
 2. The current datatypes will be instances of these classes.
-Anything defined on the instance, should instead be defined on the class (except things instance information such as itemsize, byteorder, ...).
+   All methods, which are currently defined on the instance, should instead be defined on the class.
+Storage information such as itemsize and byteorder are stored on the instance.
+Making a DType a class, allows for DType specific information to be stored more naturally.
+3. The current NumPy scalars will *not* be instances of datatypes.
 4. All new API provided to the user will hide implementation as much as possible.
-The public API should be identical but may be more limited, to the API used to define the internal NumPy datatypes.
+The public API should be identical but may be more limited, to the API used for the internal NumPy datatypes.
-5. The current NumPy scalars will *not* be instances of datatypes.
+5. The UFunc machinery will be changed to replace the current dispatching and type resolution system (part of Phase II).
-3. The UFunc machinery will be changed to replace the current dispatching and type resolution system.
-The old system should be (mostly) supported as a legacy version for some time.
-This should thus not affect most users.
+   The old system should be *mostly* supported as a legacy version for some time.
+   This should thus not affect most users, but is a necessary large refactor.

 Additionally, as a general design principle, the addition of new user defined datatypes shall *not* change the behaviour of programs.
 For example ``common_dtype(a, b)`` must not be ``c`` unless ``a`` or ``b`` know that ``c`` exists.

+Motivation and the Need for New User-Defined Datatypes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The current ecosystem has very few user defined datatypes using NumPy, the two most promient being: ``rational`` and ``quaternion``.
+These represent fairly simple datatypes which are not as strongly impacted but the current limitations.
+However, the number of currently available user defined datatypes is in strong contrast with the need for datatypes such as:

+* categorical types
+* bfloat16, used in deep learning
+* physical units (such as meters)
+* extending e.g. integer dtypes to have a sentinel NA value
+* geometrical objects [pygeos]_
+* datatypes for tracing/automatic differentiation
+* high or arbitrary precision math
+* ….

+Some of these are partially solved; for example unit capability is provided in ``astropy.units``, ``unyt``, or ``pint``.
+However, these have to be implemented as array objects, which means that they have to deal with container operations such as reshaping and how to work together with other array objects such as ``xarray`` [xarray_dtype_issue]_ or ``Dask``.
+Implemented as a datatype, the concerns of the array object (container) and the data handling can be clearly separated.
+Thus a pure container, such as ``xarray`` or ``Dask`` should work with new datatypes without even knowing about their existence.

+The need for such datatypes has also already led to the implementation of ExtensionArrays inside pandas [pandas_extension_arrays]_.

 Examples
 ^^^^^^^^

 Simple Numerical Types
 """"""""""""""""""""""